 Distribution: 1.
 Original to Resident Engineer

-2. FAX Copy to QC Lab

-3. QC Lab to Forward Copy to
+2. QC Lab to Forward Copy to

 NCDOT Roadway Technician

-\\NOTE: BY PROVIDING THIS DATA UNDER MY SIGNATURE AND/OR HICAMS CERTIFICATION NUMBER, I ATTEST TO THE ACCURACY AND VALIDITY OF THE DATA CONTAINED ON THIS FORM AND CERTIFY THAT NO DELIBERATE MISREPRESENTATION OF TEST RESULTS, IN ANY MANNER, HAS OCCURRED.
+NOTE: BY PROVIDING THIS DATA UNDER MY SIGNATURE AND/OR HICAMS CERTIFICATION NUMBER, I ATTEST TO THE ACCURACY AND VALIDITY OF THE DATA CONTAINED ON THIS FORM AND CERTIFY THAT NO DELIBERATE MISREPRESENTATION OF TEST RESULTS, IN ANY MANNER, HAS OCCURRED.